flutter/website/src/docs/testing/best-practices.md

 * Avoid repetitive and costly work in `build()` methods since `build()` can be invoked frequently when ancestor Widgets rebuild.
 * Localize the `setState()` call to the part of the subtree whose UI actually needs to change.
-Avoid calling calling setState() high up in the tree if the change is contained to a small part of the tree.
+Avoid calling setState() high up in the tree if the change is contained to a small part of the tree.
 * When a widget rebuilds, but the build stops a child from rebuilding, reuse the same child widget.